rhyslwells/Data-Archive/content/standardised/Convolutional Neural Networks.md

 CNNs are particularly effective for image classification, object detection, and image segmentation tasks.

+Primarily used in image recognition and processing tasks.
+CNNs use convolutional layers to automatically detect spatial patterns in images, like edges and textures.

 Pooling:

 The idea of pooling in convolutional neural networks is to do two things: